larpon/sdl/README.md

 ### Windows
 It is necessary to install the SDL2 development libraries for Windows.
-To do this, change to the root directory of the sdl module, like `cd %HOMEPATH%\.vmodules\sdl` and run
+To do this, change to the root directory of the sdl module, like (in cmd.exe):
+`cd %HOMEPATH%\.vmodules\sdl`
+and then run:
 `v run windows_install_dependencies.vsh`.
 This will create a directory called "thirdparty" which will be used to download and extract the required libraries.
 To successfully run a provided example or your own projects,